 Particularly effective was the use of South Carolina interview data to identify a set of Super Themes as organizers for the themes, challenges, and catalysts already identified in the challenge map.
 Sessions were facilitated by S²TEM Centers SC staff, who worked to ensure that dialogue and discussion stayed on point and yielded the results we were after.

 In the end, the day’s conversations validated our contention that STEM leaders would rally around a few catalytic challenges to move STEM teaching and learning forward.
 However, the task of reviewing more than 100 challenges and whittling them to five was too daunting to be completed in a single day.
 To launch into next steps, Summit participants made personal commitments to broaden their networks in the SC STEM community and to share what they learned with their colleagues.

 For South Carolina STEM education, the Summit was only the beginning.
 Findings were presented to multiple audiences throughout the following months and refined into actionable challenges.

 Engage individuals and organizations in advocating for quality STEM education.

 Build awareness of the value of STEM education and career opportunities across the community.

 Expand educators’ STEM content knowledge and career awareness through professional learning experiences that engage SC’s STEM business/industry experts.

 Build leadership capacity of STEM educators, including school & district administrators, both in schools and across the community.

 Recruit and retain STEM educators through financial and other incentives.

-For more information on the Grand Challenges or to join an Action Team...
+Contact us for more information on Grand Challenges or to join an interest team.